-When the Turks set fire to Smyrna, Edsall was one of the American destroyers that evacuated several thousand Greeks.
+Edsall was one of the American destroyers that evacuated several thousands.

 On September 14, 1922 the ship took 607 refugees off Litchfield (DD-336) in Smyrna and transported them to Thessaloniki, returning to Smyrna on September 16 to act as flagship for the naval forces there.
 In October, the Edsall carried refugees again, this time from Smyrna to the nearby island of Lesvos.

 Boston University Professor Lou Ureneck thoroughly investigates the history of the Smyrna catastrophe in his 2015 book, titled The Great Fire.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?